 )

-If you want to change the track color too, add activeTrackColor.
+To change the track color as well, add activeTrackColor.
 The old activeColor set both thumb and track to the same color, but the new API separates them.

 Case 4: GoRouter location -> uri.toString()

-When getting the current path in GoRouter, you need to use .uri instead of .location.
+When getting the current path in GoRouter, use .uri instead of .location.

 Before: